Skip to main content

 info

-Whenever resolution is changed, the camera may automatically adjust the frame rate and exposure to be compatible.
+When the Resolution is modified, the camera may automatically adjust the Frame Rate and Exposure Time to be compatible.

 warning